 Dinosaurs are awesome and if you are looking to get a Land of the Lost type feel, a Tyrannosaurus Rex crashing through the jungle does the trick.
 Your group of adventurers is traveling through the jungle and finds a huge T-Rex crashes into the forest clearing bearing its massive teeth.
 Have Pteranodon fly over your players and have them try to figure out what it is as they chase it to a valley filled with dinosaurs.
 For even more prehistoric ideas check out D&D 5e Monsters for a Prehistoric Encounter.

-The Monster Manual has 5 dinosaurs you can send out for a forest encounter, but you should have a reason for the dinosaurs being there.
+The Monster Manual has five dinosaurs (and Volo provides seven more) you can send out for a jungle encounter, but you should have a reason for the dinosaurs being there.
 Are you running a prehistoric campaign?
 Are you players exploring a lost world?
 Are the dinosaurs the creation of an insane magic user?
-Maybe dinosaurs never went extinct and raptors are bring used as mounts by halflings.
-If you want to go Jurassic World check out my homebrew Velociraptor and Indominus Rex monster builds.
+Maybe dinosaurs never went extinct and raptors are bring used as mounts by halflings (like in Eberron).
+If you want to go full Jurassic World, check out my homebrew Velociraptor and Indominus Rex monster builds.

 Green dragons are cunning, treacherous and nasty.
 A green dragon would be right at home in a lair located in the center of a jungle shrouded in acrid fog.
 They are also known for taking both living and material treasures to their lair.
 With four dragons to choose from you can have your adventurers battle a green dragon before they are super heroes.